 The EMSL operations budget is managed through a work breakdown structure (WBS), which captures costs in a consistent manner across the EMSL user facility.
-This section provides guidance on appropriate charging within the EMSL Operations project's WBS.
+This section provides guidance on appropriate charging within the EMSL operations project's WBS.

-- Management (Work that crosscuts individual proposals) integrated research platform (IRP) leader labor when providing management and oversight for the IRP, and to support proposal calls, proposal reviews, and user outreach. - Core/Maintenance (Work to keep the equipment/facility in a ready-to-use status) Equipment maintenance agreements, consumables, performing routine maintenance, instrument calibration, and managing laboratory space.
-IRP capability development (Work to create new capability or improve current capability), which are approved through proposals to IRPLs and PMs. - User Support (Anything that is specifically addressing a single or limited group of user projects) All administrative processing, including IRP leader labor, for processing users to access EMSL and its resources; user training; and assisting users during experiments (e.g., in preparing samples); assembling, configuring, and disassembling equipment; evaluating and monitoring the progress of user research.
+- Management (Work that crosscuts individual proposals and/or supports the EMSL mission at large) IRPL labor when providing management and oversight for the IRP and to support proposal calls, proposal reviews, and user outreach. - Core/Maintenance (Work to keep the equipment/facility in a ready-to-use status) Equipment maintenance agreements, consumables, performing routine maintenance, instrument calibration, and managing laboratory space.
+IRP capability development (work to create new capabilities or improve current capabilities), which is approved through proposals to IRPLs and PMs. - User Support (Anything that is specifically addressing a single or limited group of user projects) All administrative processing for granting users access to EMSL and its resources; user training; assisting users during or before experiments (e.g., preparing samples); assembling, configuring, disassembling equipment; and evaluating and monitoring the progress of user research.

 15.2 Support Activities Charged to Other Projects